 The upward vertical or anabatic propagation of moist air up an orographic slope, which is caused by the daytime heating of the mountain barrier surface.

 Upon the ascent, air, which is being lifted, will cool and expand adiabatically.
-This adiabatic cooling of moist air parcel rise can lower its temperature to its dew point, hence allowing for water vapour condensation contained within it, and thus the cloud formation.
-If enough water vapour condenses into the droplets of cloud, these particular droplets can become large enough to fall to the ground as precipitation.
+This adiabatic cooling of moist air parcel rise can lower its temperature to its dew point, hence allowing for water vapor condensation contained within it, and thus the cloud formation.
+If enough water vapor condenses into the droplets of cloud, these particular droplets can become large enough to fall to the ground as precipitation.

 Terrain-induced precipitation is one of the primary factors for meteorologists because they forecast the local weather.
-Also, orography can play a primary major role in the amount, type, duration and intensity of precipitation events.
-Researchers have already discovered that slope steepness, updraft speed, and barrier width are the major contributors to the intensity and optimal amount of orographic precipitation.
+Also, orography can play a primary major role in the amount, type, duration and intensity of precipitation events. researchers have already discovered that slope steepness, updraft speed, and barrier width are the major contributors to the intensity and optimal amount of orographic precipitation.
 Computer model simulations for these factors represented that narrow barriers and the steeper slopes produced greater updraft speeds which, in turn, enhanced orographic precipitation.